cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 **Usage:** `<entity or record> has <accessors>`

 The RHS of a `has` operation can also be a sequence of *identifiers* separated by `.`.
 This extended syntax allows you to test the presence of all attributes in an access path.
-For instance, expression `principal has contactInfo.address.zip` being true ensures that evaluating `principal.contactInfo.address.zip` does not produce any missing attribute runtime errors.
+For instance, the expression `principal has contactInfo.address.zip` being true ensures that evaluating `principal.contactInfo.address.zip` does not produce any missing attribute runtime errors.

 #### Evaluation